Texas Railroad History - Tower 4 - Dalhart

 A Crossing of the Chicago, Rock Island and Pacific Railroad and the Ft.
 Worth and Denver Railway

-Tower 4 at Dalhart was one of the first railroad towers in the state, authorized for operation with a 28-function mechanical interlocking plant on November 28, 1902.
+Tower 4 at Dalhart was one of the first railroad towers in the state, authorized for operation by the Railroad Commission of Texas (RCT) with a 28-function mechanical interlocking plant on November 28, 1902.
 The railroads crossed in an "X" pattern just north of what became the Dalhart central business district.
-Tower 4 was originally located on the north side of the X, less than a mile from both depots.
-The proximity of the crossing diamond to downtown Dalhart created a major traffic congestion and safety problem.
+RCT documentation at SMU's DeGolyer Library shows Tower 4 was originally located on the north side of the X, less than a mile from both depots.
+Over time, the proximity of the crossing diamond to downtown Dalhart created a major traffic congestion and safety problem.
 The main street through downtown, Denrock Ave., crossed both lines very close to the diamond; waiting trains blocked this and other grade crossings.
-In 1939, the Texas Highway Department and the City of Dalhart began a major grade separation construction project that would tunnel Denrock Ave. underneath the tracks and also create a tunnel for US Highway 87 along the alignment for Pine Street.
-The widening of Denrock Ave. through the tunnel required Tower 4 to be relocated to the east side of the crossing.
+In 1939, the Texas Highway Department and the City of Dalhart began a major grade separation construction project that would tunnel Denrock Ave. beneath the diamond and also create a tunnel for US Highway 87 along the alignment for Pine Street to the east.
+The widening of Denrock Ave. through the tunnel required Tower 4 to be relocated to the west side of the crossing.
 A series of temporary modifications to the interlocker was approved by the Railroad Commission of Texas to facilitate continuous operations during the various phases of construction.
 Today, the FW&D line is a main route of BNSF while Union Pacific operates the former Rock Island "Golden State Route".

-Above: Facing northeast, the concrete and iron railings adjacent to the crossing diamond serve to prevent railroad workers from falling into the approaches to the highway tunnels beneath the rail junction at the site of Tower 4.
-The former Rock Island depot is visible in the distance as a two-story yellow building to the right of the large tree.
+Above: Facing northeast, the concrete and iron railings adjacent to the crossing diamond serve to prevent railroad workers from falling onto the approaches to the tunnels beneath the site of Tower 4.
 (Jim King photo c.1998)

 Tower 4 Location Map